kowalcj0/kowalcj0.github.io/content/posts/2018/007-run-vlc-on-fedora-27-wayland.md

 tags:
     - vlc
     - qt
+cover:

-featuredImage: /img/2018/007/vlc.png
+  image: /img/2018/007/vlc.png
-featuredImageDescription: troublesome VLC
+  caption: troublesome VLC
-dropCap: false
+  style: normal
 ---
 If you ever encountered error like this when starting vlc: